deeplearning4j/deeplearning4j/convolutionalnets.md

 ND4J and Deeplearning4j use `NDArray` synonymously with tensor.
 A tensor’s dimensionality `(1,2,3…n)` is called its order; i.e. a fifth-order tensor would have five dimensions.

 The width and height of an image are easily understood.
 The depth is necessary because of how colors are encoded.
 Red-Green-Blue (RGB) encoding, for example, produces an image three layers deep.
-Each layer is called a "channel", and it produces a stack of activation, or feature, maps which exist in the fourth dimension, just down the street from time itself.
+Each layer is called a "channel", and through convolution it produces a stack of feature maps (explained below), which exist in the fourth dimension, just down the street from time itself.
 (Features are just details of images, like a line or curve, that convolutional networks create maps of.)

 So instead of thinking of images as two-dimensional areas, in convolutional nets they are treated as four-dimensional volumes.
 These ideas will be explored more thoroughly below.